Skip to content

 Bases: Group

-pygame sprite group with a RectQuadTreeObjects broadphase index.
+pygame sprite group with a RectQuadTreeObjects spatial index.

 Group behaves like pygame.sprite.Group for normal operations such as add, remove, empty, iteration, membership checks, update, and draw.
-In parallel, it indexes sprites with usable rect bounds so the module-level collision helpers can avoid scanning every sprite.
+In parallel, it indexes sprites with usable rect bounds to accelerate collision-heavy scenes where each query touches only a small part of the world.
+The same index can also be queried directly with methods such as query(...) and nearest_neighbors(...).

 For stable runtime behavior, pass explicit world bounds.
 If bounds is omitted, the group infers bounds from initial sprites and expands/rebuilds when later sprites fall outside the current index.